Suzanne Farrell's Notes from the Ballet

 Here you will find my ongoing thoughts and observations on ballet performances taking place at the Kennedy Center.
 I hope you enjoy them!

 Artistic Advisor for Kennedy Center Ballet and Artistic Director of the Kennedy Center's own ballet company, The Suzanne Farrell BalletFull Bio

 Interested in receiving Suzanne Farrell's Notes from the Ballet by e-mail?
 Just create or update your Kennedy Center Account and check "Ballet" as an interest.

-When I first joined Balanchine's company in the early 1960s, their hallmark program included four ballets: Balanchine's Swan Lake, Firebird, and Western Symphony, along with Jerome Robbins's Afternoon of a Faun.
+When I first joined Balanchine's company in October 1961, their hallmark program included four ballets: Balanchine's Swan Lake, Firebird, and Western Symphony, along with Jerome Robbins's Afternoon of a Faun.
 It was a very popular program, repeated several times each season.
 I have fond memories of learning my part as a monster in Firebird and as a sassy saloon girl in Western Symphony—but starting off as one of the swans in Swan Lake holds a special place in my heart.

 Balanchine's one-act version, made on Maria Tallchief in 1951, takes its inspiration from the second act of the full-length ballet by Russian choreographers Marius Petipa and Lev Ivanov.
 However, he used music from both the second and fourth acts.